smoynes/smoynes.io/content/pages/about.md

 Slug: about-smoynes
 Date: 2015-01-13

 I am Scott Moynes but you can call me `smoynes` (voicing: monospaced).
-Shaq is my

 I think the information superhighway is pretty awesome and this website is where I put my stuff online.
 There's not much stuff here